Sub6/jekyll-website/_posts/2021-05-25-android-custom-recovery.md

 - Nowadays, installing a custom ROM has a high success rate, but it will never be 100 percent. **It is thus possible to make the device completely unusable**.

-Not the reasons why you should try this.
+Now the reasons why you should try this.

 - If your device is too old for any vendor updates anyway, **you can make it usable again** via custom ROM.
 You might be able to run many new apps again even.
-Also, why buying a new device, if you are still happy with your old one?
+Also, why buying a new device, if you're still happy with your old one?

 - Newer devices are often preloaded with so-called bloatware, software which cannot uninstalled.
-Custom ROMs are usually preloaded with only the utmost important software. **It is in general free from bloatware** in contrast to a stock vendor device.
+Custom ROMs are usually preloaded with only the utmost important software.
+It is **in general free from bloatware** in contrast to a stock vendor device.

 - Since preloaded Google software is not allowed, **all custom ROMs are free of Google software**.
-But some custom ROMs go much further and completely shut down every telemetry to Google even.
+But some custom ROMs go much further and even completely shut down every telemetry to Google.

 - And at last, **running an old Android version is a security risk in itself**.
 Old Android versions do not receive any updates anymore, neither functionality nor security updates.

+So you see, for your own security, the suggestion is to either ditch your old phone or revive it via a custom ROM.
+On the one hand, old Android version might run more smoothly than newer version, which is often true unfortunately.
+On the other hand, because of the nature of custom ROMs, these new Android versions are not only completely free from unnecessary bloatware and alike, they tend to run faster because of various improvements made over the years.

 ## General Process Overview